wasserman-group/PDFT_1D/README.md

 # PDFT_1D
-A MATLAB code of Partition-DFT, implemented on a one-dimensional real-space grid.
+A real-space implementation of Partition-DFT in MATLAB.
+This code is designed to calculate the ground-state properties of one-dimensional finite systems, e.g., linear hydrogen chains.